feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/split_view.md

 ### Managing Tabs

 **Opening Tabs:**
-- Use Circuits dropdown to open more regions
+- Right-click a circuit and choose **Open 3D Tab**
-- Each opens new tab in respective panel
+- Hover **Circuits** and select an entry to focus it in the current view
-- Switch using tab bar
+- Switch using the tab bar

 **Closing Tabs:**
 - Click **X** on tab